Yuja Wang: Early career

-In 1998 (aged 11), Wang won third prize in the Ettlingen International Competition for Young Pianists in Ettlingen, Germany.
-In 2001, in the piano section at the first Sendai International Music Competition in Sendai, Japan she won third prize and the special jury prize (awarded to a particularly superior finalist less than 20 years of age, with prize money of 500,000 Japanese yen).
+In 1998, at the age of eleven, Wang received third prize in the Ettlingen International Competition for Young Pianists in Germany.
+Three years later, she won the third prize and the special jury prize (awarded to an outstanding finalist less than 20 years of age, with prize money of 500,000 Japanese yen) at the first Sendai International Music Competition in Sendai, Japan.

-In 2002, Wang won the Aspen Music Festival concerto competition.
+In 2002, Wang won the concerto competition at the Aspen Music Festival.

-In 2003, Wang made her European debut with the Tonhalle Orchester Zürich, Switzerland, playing Beethoven's Piano Concerto No. 4 under the baton of David Zinman.
-She made her North American debut in Ottawa in the 2005–2006 season, replacing Radu Lupu performing that Beethoven concerto with Pinchas Zukerman conducting.
+In 2003, Wang made her European debut with the Tonhalle-Orchester Zürich, Switzerland, playing Beethoven’s Piano Concerto No. 4 under the baton of David Zinman.
+She made her North American debut in Ottawa with the National Arts Centre Orchestra in the 2005–2006 season, replacing Radu Lupu performing that Beethoven concerto with Pinchas Zukerman conducting.

 On September 11, 2005, Wang was named a 2006 biennial Gilmore Young Artist Award winner, given to the most promising pianists age 22 and younger.
 As part of the award, she received $15,000, appeared at Gilmore Festival concerts, and had a new piano work commissioned for her.

 In 2006, Wang made her New York Philharmonic debut at the Bravo!
 Vail Music Festival.
 The following season, she performed with the orchestra under Lorin Maazel during a tour of Japan and Korea by the Philharmonic.

 In March 2007, Wang's breakthrough came when she replaced Martha Argerich in concerts held in Boston.
 Argerich had cancelled her appearances with the Boston Symphony Orchestra on four subscription concerts from March 8 to 13.
 Wang performed Tchaikovsky's Piano Concerto No. 1 with Charles Dutoit conducting.